 There is a brilliant guide here by Social Justice Books for choosing books for young children, for example, to look for and avoid stereotypes.

-I also love the suggestions here from Raising Yannis and on instagram Diverse Reads, Here Wee Read, The Tutu Teacher, and Multi Cultural Kids Books.
+I also love the suggestions here from Raising Yannis and on instagram Diverse Reads, Here Wee Read, and The Tutu Teacher.
 I also write down any book suggested by Tiffany Jewell and Britt Hawthorne who are both Montessori and anti bias educators.

 - Saturday by Oge Mora – Spending Saturdays together are the best